Raymond-Lind/SFM/README.md

 # SFM
 SFM is a Simulated File System made with Python.
+(Directories will be green, meaning you can cd into them.
+Files will be white, meaning their an endpoint.)
 # Program Usage
 Make a directory:
 ```